appcircleio/appcircle-docusaurus/docs/distribute/testing-management/downloading-binaries.md

 <Screenshot url="https://cdn.appcircle.io/docs/assets/BE-4071-dates2.png" />

 :::info
-If your app version has an enterprise-type certificate, the testing portal will display a guidance message about how to proceed with the installation on your device.
+If your app version has an enterprise-type certificate, the Testing Portal will display a guidance message on how to proceed with the installation on your device.
 :::

 <Screenshot url="https://cdn.appcircle.io/docs/assets/BE-4071-enterprise.png" />

 ## Shared App Profiles

-Users can view other distributed app versions from different testing distribution profiles by selecting the menu icon from top left corner.
+Users can view other distributed app versions from different testing distribution profiles by selecting the menu icon in the top left corner.

 <Screenshot url="https://cdn.appcircle.io/docs/assets/BE-4071-portal4.png" />

-The Shared App Profiles section will allow the tester to view the other testing distribution profiles that has a shared app version for their e-mail address.
+The Shared App Profiles section allows testers to view other testing distribution profiles that have a shared app version associated with their email address.

 <Screenshot url="https://cdn.appcircle.io/docs/assets/BE-4071-portal3.png" />